Spoken corpora

 Dictionaries

 Dictionaries contain audio and text data from several villages of Daghestan.
-The wordlists are based onfor dictionaries derives primarily from the Jena proposal for a unified comparative lexicon of the languages of Daghestan and include bothintends to cover the Swadesh list and Kibrik and Kodzasov’s thesaurus for Daghestanian languages together with some additional items.
+The wordlists for dictionaries are primarily based on the Jena proposal for a unified comparative lexicon of the languages of Daghestan, and include both the Swadesh list and Kibrik and Kodzasov’s thesaurus for Daghestanian languages together with some additional items.

 Dargwa varieties